Market Review

 Sectoral performance trends

-Global market performance (April 2025)
+Global market performance (Quarter Ended June 2025)

-Domestic Market Performance (April 2025)
+Domestic Market Performance (Quarter Ended June 2025)

 Macroeconomic indicators: